rclone/rclone/docs/content/docs.md

 Retry the entire sync if it fails this many times it fails (default 3).

-Some remotes can be unreliable and a few retries helps pick up the files which didn't get transferred because of errors.
+Some remotes can be unreliable and a few retries help pick up the files which didn't get transferred because of errors.

 Disable retries with `--retries 1`.